This article covers detailed queue settings information. We recommend you start by following the instructions in this article before proceeding.

 To apply a schedule for an agent, click the drop-down menu under Scheduled Routing and select the schedule you wish to use.
 Click new schedule to create a schedule first if needed.

-Location-based routing will route calls to this agent only if the caller's number matches a set list of area codes that you define.
+Location-based routing will route calls to this agent only if the caller's number matches geo rules that you define.
 This option works well if you have multiple agents in the same queue, but each agent handles callers from different areas.

 Limit-based routing sets specific limits on the number of calls this agent can receive from this queue.
 Limits can be set for a sliding window of time (so that the agent never receives more than three calls during any 24-hour period, for example) or for a set calendar day or month.
 You can customize which calls will count toward this limit by setting a required call length or a required reporting tag that must be applied to the call (such as "appointment booked").